optimizely/swift-sdk/README.md

 ### Feature Management Access

-To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely account executive.
+To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely customer success manager.

 ## Use the Swift SDK